stripe-samples/accept-a-payment/custom-payment-flow/server/node-typescript/README.md

-# Accepting a card payment with TypeScript
+# Accepting a payment with TypeScript

 As of 8.0.1, [stripe-node](https://github.com/stripe/stripe-node) provides types for the latest [API version](https://stripe.com/docs/api/versioning).
 These types offer a beneficial developer experience when working with [TypeScript](https://www.typescriptlang.org/), including enhanced code completion.